jafaircl/bearclaw/packages/aip/src/lib/filtering/README.md

-# AIP Filtering
+# AIP-160: Filtering

 This package provides a way to parse and type-check the filtering grammar described by [AIP-160](https://google.aip.dev/160).

 You can parse filter strings into [protobuf-es](https://github.com/bufbuild/protobuf-es) `ParsedExpr` message objects like so:

 ```ts
 import { parseFilter } from '@bearclaw/aip';